rillonline/writing/kearsarge/kearsarge.md

 And with that, he left.

-"Dad next turned to Redman,"Do you need medical care?
+Dad next turned to Redman,"Do you need medical care?
 I can send you over to urgent care."

 "I should go," Redman admitted.
 "I haven't been involved in a brouhaha